Fristi/rust-introduction/slides.md

 ```

-- Use `let` to introduce a variable
+- Use `let` to introduce an immutable variable
-- Immutable by default
-- Use `mut` to make it mutable
+- Prefix with `mut` to make it mutable
 - Use `const` to introduce a constant (always immutable)

 ---